mvolkmann/blog/src/oci-smalltalk-article.md

 The first expression sends the unary message `asUppercase` to the literal string `'demo'`.
+Its result is the string `'DEMO'`.

 The second expression sends the binary message `+` to the number `2` with the argument `3`.
+Its result is the number `5`.

-The next three expressions demonstrate working with a `Dictionary`, which is called a `Map` or `HashMap` in other programming languages.
+The next three expressions demonstrate working with a `Dictionary`, which you may know as a Map or HashMap in other programming languages.

-The expression `city := Dictionary new` sends the message `new` to the `Dictionary` class which creates and returns a new instance.
+- The expression `cityToTeam := Dictionary new` sends the message `new` to the `Dictionary` class.
+That creates and returns a new instance.
-The syntax `:=` is automatically change to a left pointing arrow.
-The expression `city at: 'Kansas City' put: 'Chiefs'` sends the keyword message `at:put:` to `cityToTeam` which adds a key/value pair to the `Dictionary`.
+- The expression `cityToTeam at: 'Kansas City' put: 'Chiefs'` sends the keyword message `at:put:` to `cityToTeam` which adds a key/value pair to the `Dictionary`.
-The expression `city at: 'Kansas City'` sends the keyword message `at:` to the `Dictionary` which returns the value at the specified key.
+- The expression `cityTeam at: 'Kansas City'` sends the keyword message `at:` to the `Dictionary` which returns the value at the specified key.
+  In this case that is the string `'Chiefs'`.

 The last expression, `#(1 2 3 4) average`, returns the `Fraction` `5/2`
 rather than a `Float` in order to preserve accuracy.